 As I travel, I enjoy taking photos to remind me of the compositions, light quality, colors, and mostly the feeling that inspires a painting.
-The coastal marshes of the southeastern U.S. coastline is a huge inspiration to for me.
-I have a home on the NC coast and often paint studies in plein air on the deck, my “summer studio”.
+The coastal marshes of the southeastern U.S. coastline are a huge inspiration for me.
+I have a home on the NC coast and often paint studies en Plein air on the deck, my “summer studio”.
 I have spent much time, as well, in the Caribbean; the colors and shapes of this magical geography work into my paintings often.
 My parents moved to Puerto Rico when I was 19.
 You will see both of these influences in the Hidell Brooks show.

 Edge of Oblivion

 What is a typical day in your studio like?

 It truly is the place I want to be some of the time each day.
 I am so lucky to have a spacious and light-filled studio, away from the house but on the property, to immerse myself in the process, without distraction.
 I will paint for 2-3 hours, taking breaks with music and yoga stretches, and visits with my English Cocker pooch “Burns”.